algolia/algoliasearch-wordpress/README.md

         );
 ```

-#### the "engine" variable (defined in front/main.js)
+#### The `engine` variable (defined in `front/main.js`)

-You will have access to every function and attribute define in the front/main.js.
+You will have access to every function and attribute define in the `front/main.js`.
 You use the functions in this variable as a starting point to make your own or you can use it directly.

-Those function are the following :
+Those function are the following:

-#### setHelper

-To use the engine you should set the AlgoliaSearchHelper at the beginning of your code
+**setHelper**: To use the engine you should set the AlgoliaSearchHelper at the beginning of your code

-#### updateUrl

-Save the refinements to the url
+**updateUrl**: Save the refinements to the url

-#### getRefinementsFromUrl

-Load the refinements from the url and make a query with those refinements
+**getRefinementsFromUrl**: Load the refinements from the url and make a query with those refinements

-#### getFacets

-Make an object you can use to render your facets template
+**getFacets**:Make an object you can use to render your facets template

-#### getPages

-Make an object you can use to render your page template
+**getPages**:Make an object you can use to render your page template

-#### getHtmlForPagination

-Return the rendered hogan template for pagination
+**getHtmlForPagination**: Return the rendered hogan template for pagination

-#### getHtmlForResults

-Return the rendered hogan template for results
+**getHtmlForResults**: Return the rendered hogan template for results

-#### getHtmlForFacets

-Return the rendered hogan template for facets
+**getHtmlForFacets**: Return the rendered hogan template for facets

-##### gotoPage

-Set the current page when your are in instant search mode
+**gotoPage**: Set the current page when your are in instant search mode

-##### getDate

-A function that allow you to get a readable date from timestamp you can use like that in your hogan theme :
+**getDate**: A function that allow you to get a readable date from timestamp you can use like that in your hogan theme:

 ```html
 {{#getDate}}{{date}}{{/getDate}}
 ```

-##### sortSelected

-A function that return "selected" if the parameter is equals to the current sort.
+**sortSelected**: A function that return "selected" if the parameter is equals to the current sort.
 You can use in that way in your hogan theme :

 ```html
 <input {{#sortSelected}}name_of_the_index{{/sortSelected}} />
 ```

 ## FAQ

-### Are my other plugin compatible ?
+### Are my other plugins compatible?

-It depends.
-The plugin handle every plugin that integrate in the post table and the meta table of wordpress, if a plugin create its own table the plugin will not work but you can always add support for it.
+It depends :) The plugin handles every other plugins that uses the `post` and `meta` tables of Wordpress.
+If a plugin creates its own tablem the plugin will not be able to see it.

-### How do I handle a non supported plugin
+### How do I handle a non-supported plugin?

-If you want to integrate a plugin that is not handle out of the box, you will need dive into the plugin source code as there is no way to handle it in a generic way
+If you want to integrate a plugin that is not handled out of the box, you will need to dive into the plugin source code since there is no way to handle it in a generic way.

-### What If I want to add some attribute to snippet
+### What If I want to add some attributes to snippet?

-In the algolia.php file in the root directory of the plugin you can change the following two lines
+In the `algolia.php` file in the root directory of the plugin you can change the following two lines:

 ```php
 $attributesToSnippet    = array("content", "content_stripped");
 ```

 For the attributes to snippet you can add a length **EXCEPT for "content" and "content_stripped" which is set from the params in UI integration**.
 If you add an attribute it should look like

 ```php
 $attributesToSnippet    = array("content", "content_stripped", "description:30");
 ```

-### What happens if I modify a setting from the dashboard ?
+### What happens if I modify a setting from the Algolia dashboard?

-The plugin will try to merge the settings that have been modified from the dashboard.
+The plugin tries to merge the settings that have been modified from the Algolia dashboard and the one generated from your plugin configuration.
 In every case the following settings will be erased:

-1. For the autocomplete
+1. For the autocompletion-menu
-  * attributesToIndex
+  * `attributesToIndex`
-  * attributesToHighlight
+  * `attributesToHighlight`
-  * attributesToSnippet
+  * `attributesToSnippet`

-2. For the Instant Search
+2. For the instant search results page
-  * attributesToIndex
+  * `attributesToIndex`
-  * attributesForFaceting
+  * `attributesForFaceting`
-  * attributesToSnippet
+  * `attributesToSnippet`
-  * customRanking
+  * `customRanking`
-  * slaves
+  * `slaves`
-  * ranking (only for the sorting (slaves) indexes)
+  * `ranking` (only for the sorting (slaves) indexes)

-### I want to change a facet value for example the "Types" facet, How should I do ?
+### I want to change a facet value for example the "Types" facet, what should I do ?

-In the algolia.php file in the root directory of the plugin you want to add those attribute to this line
+In the `algolia.php` file in the root directory of the plugin you may want to add those attributes to this line:

 ```php
 $facetsLabels = array(